-'Our Planet' soundtrack composer Steven Price discusses his approach to David Attenborough's Netflix documentary
+‘Our Planet’ composer Steven Price discusses his approach to David Attenborough’s Netflix documentary

-Moving new nature series 'Our Planet' recently landed on Netflix, so we spoke to composer Steven Price about his mesmerising score, and working with David Attenborough.
+When Netflix’s fascinating nature documentary, 'Our Planet', hit our home screens, we spoke to composer Steven Price about his mesmerising score and working with David Attenborough.

-Our Planet, the visionary new nature series exploring some of Earth’s most precious habitats, recently landed on Netflix, following four years of filming around the globe.
+Our Planet, the visionary nature series exploring some of Earth’s most precious habitats, landed on Netflix in 2019, following four years of filming around the globe.

-Narrated by Sir David Attenborough, the eight-part series aims to take viewers on a spectacular journey and inspire them to protect the world in which we live.
+Narrated by Sir David Attenborough, the eight-part series takes viewers on a spectacular journey and inspires them to protect the world in which we live.

 Why is Our Planet so significant today?

 When I first met the filmmakers and we started talking about this project a few years ago, it soon became apparent that they wanted to make a difference.
 Every sequence they were thinking of shooting needed to tell a story, as they wanted to bring to people’s attention the state of the planet in a way that has never been done before.

 It was a real passion project for everyone involved and the dedication of all the filmmakers has just been incredible, so my job was to enhance the spectacular story they were telling as much as I possibly could.

 We hope that in being entertained, people will begin to realise the scale of what’s happening in our world, but also feel optimistic that things can change.
 There is a way forward and hopefully this Netflix series will inspire people to start helping and pulling together.

 This really captures my good side. pic.twitter.com/vDx0axIuVo— Our Planet (@ourplanet) April 6, 2019